rodjjo/hask-gallery/README.md

 * First it is necessary to configure the path to the galleries (videos, musics and pictures) (instructions bellow)
 * Second you call hask-gallery-exe with a parameter `refresh`
-* The program you scan the directory you passed at the first step looking for media files and storing their information in a file.
+* The program will scan the directory you passed at the first step looking for media files and storing their information in a file.
 * Finally you can run the hask-gallery without any parameter and open the browser at localhost:8080 url.

 ## Usage